swcarpentry/2014-04-14-wise/intermediate/git/01-gitlocal.md

 +++ b/mars.txt
 @@ -1 +1,2 @@
- Cold and dry, but everything is my favorite color +The two moons may be a problem for Wolfman
+ Cold and dry, but everything is my favorite color +The two moons may be a problem for Wolfwoman
 ~~~

 The output is cryptic because